baumgrai/domain/README.md

 [^1]: SQL knowledge and knowledge of *domain* specific Java <-> SQL conversion is needed if objects shall be loaded seletively from database and if objects shall be allocated exclusively in multiple domain controller instance configurations.
 For such applications see Javadoc of the appropriate methods.

+**Additional information:**
 - *domain* runs in Java >=8 environments
 - *domain* has a small footprint of 10k LoC and 200kB jar
 - ***domain* has only logging (*slf4j* and *logback*) and database drivers as dependencies**
-- Demo application 'BikeStore' demonstrates usage of many of th e features
+- Demo application 'BikeStore' demonstrates usage of many of the features
 - Unit tests cover > 85% of code